A brief history of our Dancing School

 Blyth to cope with demand.

 Donna and her sister started Highland dancing when they were four and three respectively, with Aurea Atkinson's dancing school in Blyth.
-They were both highly successful in Highland Dancing Competitions winning cupboardfulls of Medals and Trophies and they both enjoyed trips away to folk festivals in Foriegn Lands to dance with the local Pipe Band.
+They were both highly successful in Highland Dancing Competitions winning cupboardfulls of Medals and Trophies, and they both enjoyed trips away to folk festivals in Foreign Lands to dance with the local Pipe Band.

 Donna met her Husband, who was a drummer at the time in the pipe band; while on one of these trips and they now have three children, the youngest of whom(Heather) has inherited her mother's love of Highland Dancing.

-The Dancing school now has four classes a week at two venues and perform regularly now with North Tyneside Pipeband.
-Unfortunately however because of work commitments Kimberley is no llonger involved with the dancing school.
+The Dancing school still has two classes a week at two venues in Northumberland and perform regularly now with North Tyneside Pipeband.

 Donna and her sister started Highland dancing when they were four and three respectively, with Aurea Atkinson's dancing school in Blyth.
-They were both highly successful in Highland Dancing Competitions winning cupboardfulls of Medals and Trophies and they both enjoyed trips away to folk festivals in Foriegn Lands to dance with the local Pipe Band.
+They were both highly successful in Highland Dancing Competitions winning cupboardfulls of Medals and Trophies, and they both enjoyed trips away to folk festivals in Foreign Lands to dance with the local Pipe Band.

 Donna met her Husband, who was a drummer at the time in the pipe band; while on one of these trips and they now have three children, the youngest of whom(Heather) has inherited her mother's love of Highland Dancing.